 - Football (NCAA Division I-AA)

 Contact information, academics information, areas of study, and much more can be viewed on school's website at http://www.uni.edu.

 Admission Requirements & Details

 The admissions information below may provide a better idea of the candidates University of Northern Iowa accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP college credits that may be transferred.
-This information can be used to get a better idea of your chances of getting accepted to University of Northern Iowa.
+The details may include application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted

 Total enrollment at University of Northern Iowa is around 12,000 students, where graduate students make up roughly 16% of the student body.